 Rhythmic gymnastics consists of levels and international competition for individuals as well as providing Multiples and AGG, where girls are able to practise, train and compete with their friends.

 The rhythmic levels system consists of levels 1-10.
 Levels 1-6 see the young gymnasts develop their fundamental skills with the apparatus.
 Levels 1-10 compete at a State level.
-There is a national competition for Levels 5-8 in 2017.
+There is a national competition for Levels 5-9 open in 2018.

-Level 9 and 10 gymnasts are able to compete Nationally at the Australian Championships.
+Level 9 (13-15yrs) and 10 gymnasts are able to compete Nationally at the Australian Championships.

 There are two divisions leading into the International levels.
 Sub Junior (10-11yrs) and Pre Junior (11-12yrs).